What is a Sensory Processing Disorder?

 One of the greatest concerns is that parent’s do not understand that it is not that their child will not act appropriately or do what they are asked, but that the child cannot.
 Commonly seen as defiant, a child with sensory processing issues or unregulated neurological functioning is often incapable of changing his behavior due to a disorganized brain.
 Our society has programmed us to believe it is just about behavior.
 These people are thought of as lazy, or that they are just being disrespectful.
 My husband and I were told by professionals for several years that we needed to be firmer with discipline as parents.
 They were wrong!

 Many of the ordinary daily tasks or responses we take for granted are extremely challenging for those with sensory processing disorders.
 The child may or may not be on the autism spectrum.
 There is often MIS-diagnosis due to these behaviors.
 Learn about sensory processing disorders, (SPD) and exercise patience with your child.
 It is as hard for him not to be able to act appropriately as it is for you to watch it.
 Their self esteem is often damaged due to these issues.
 The incapabilities of your child come from a neurological level.
-I discuss these neurological aspects in detail in my book, Naturally Recovering Autism.

 What May Have Caused Sensory Processing Issues In My Child?